-This 8-week course utilizes the nursing process to determine applicable nursing diagnoses for persons with actual and/or potential health problems involving two or more selected functional health patterns.
-Emphasis on maternal-child concepts are introduced with application to the clinical setting.
-This course is now offered online.
-An online orientation is required.
-Fee.F, Sp
+This 8-week course utilizes the nursing process to determine applicable nursing diagnoses for persons with actual and/or potential health problems involving two or more selected health patterns.
+Maternal-child concepts are introduced with application to the clinical setting.
+This course is now offered online in addition to the traditional classroom.
+An online orientation is available.
+Fee.
+F, Sp